scieloorg/PC-Programs/docs/source/xml_support.rst

 http://groups.google.com/group/scielo-xml

-It is the forum to discuss questions about SciELO XML.
+It is the forum to discuss questions and make suggestions related to SciELO XML.

 **How to subscribe:**